mvKidow/3D-front-end-site/README.md

 - [ ] Animated transitions and effects
 - [ ] Intelligent lighting and rendering
 - [ ] Integrated analytics and tracking

-See the [open issues](https://github.com/your_username/3d-portfolio/issues) for a full list of proposed features and known issues.

-## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.

 <!-- ACKNOWLEDGMENTS -->